web2solutions/voodux/README.md

 It provides a underlying architecture offering resources like:

 - Generic `Data Schema` and `Data Model` driven design
-- A proxy like `Data API` supporting different transports and asynchronous and event driven architecture.
+- A proxy like `Data API` supporting different transports
 - `Data Schema` generators leveraging OpenAPI speficiations (Swagger) as declarative metadata standard
 - CRUD interfaces generators targeting React, Vue, DHTMLX and jQwidgets and leveraging OpenAPI speficiations (Swagger) as declarative metadata standard
 - Enforced Data Modeling and Data Entities driven design
 - Application session
 - Realtime Data Sync
 - Plugin based `Data Transport` to give you the freedom to back your web software with any kind of `back end technology`
-- Trully multi threaded architecture by leveraging web workers.
+- `Trully multi threaded` architecture by leveraging web workers.
 Web applications are originally single threaded applications.
 - 100% offline capable applications
+- Asynchronous and `event driven` architecture.